AmericanRedCross/ParticipatoryGIS/README.md

 ParticipatoryGIS
 ================

-A home for the American Red Cross's materials relating to participatory GIS and community mapping
+A home for American Red Cross materials relating to participatory GIS and community mapping.